evanrinehart/time-bandit-clone-blog/entries/2016-07-02-pongclarative.md

 - A player scores when, in normal mode, the ball reaches the screen side opposite that player.
 - Scoring triggers a score sound.
-- When a player scores, the serve procedure toward the side opposite that player begins.
+- When a player scores, the serve procedure begins (toward the opposite side).
 - When either player's score reaches 11 then attract mode is activated.

 Kind of tough but there it is.
 This time I carefully avoided involving any